 Many people come to Moab looking to get it all in one trip: splashy whitewater adventure and views of the area’s most iconic rock formation, Fisher Towers.
 A Fisher Towers rafting trip will start with a drive up Highway 168, which is a National Scenic Byway.
 You’ll put in at Onion Creek – a fun rapid in its own right, then ride a series of awesome rapids: Professor Creek, New Rapid, and Rocky Rapid.
 The trip closes out with White Rapid, one of the Colorado River’s best whitewater experiences.

-Westwater Canyon takes it up a notch with Class III and IV rapids, and is best done as a guided rafting trip.
-It is often compared to the Grand Canyon due to it’s unique geological formations and rapids.
-Day trips and multi-day trips are available for Westwater Canyon.
+Westwater Canyon takes it up a notch with Class III and IV rapids, and this section of river is best done as a guided rafting trip.
+The unique geological formations and rapids in Westwater Canyon have even been compared to rafting in the Grand Canyon.
+The challenging nature and amazing scenery make this some of the best white water rafting in Moab.
+Day trips and multi-day Moab rafting tours are both available for Westwater Canyon.

 Water levels will influence your experience of the river.
 While deciding when to go rafting in Moab, you can make some seasonal decisions based on the type of white water rafting you want.
 In short, Moab river rafting trips will be a little more rowdy in the early summer months of May and June, when the snowmelt is filling up the Colorado River.
 Class II rapids typically increase to a Class III rating in the months of May and June.
 By the same token, you can go before May or after June to get an easier, calmer experience.
 Here’s what you need to know when you visit Moab in the summer, or any month!